ComputerMentorsGroup/MTA-SoftwareDev/Lesson-1/README.md

 * short - holds small interger values from -32,768 to 32,767.
 * ushort - unsigned short, same as short but only holds positive numbers

+# Exercise 1

+Write a program that calculates the area of a rectangle with a height of 13 and a width of 48.2